ataozalpp/llm-benchmark/docs/validation.md

 3577, 4740, 5149, 6232, 7111, 8808, 9560
 ```

-Artifacts were generated under the ignored run directory
+The historical run identifier was `20260812T130136Z-ff5ca994`.
+Generated
+artifacts were ignored by Git and are not asserted to remain present in a
-`outputs/20260812T130136Z-ff5ca994/`.
-This 14-question result validates the real
+current checkout.
+This 14-question result validates the recorded local
-local execution path and strict output-format compliance; it is not a
+execution path and strict output-format compliance; it is not a statistically
-statistically sufficient MMLU-Pro score.
+sufficient MMLU-Pro score.

 ## Reasoning-on Gate 2 result